AlfrescoArchive/alfresco-cloudformation-chef/README.md

 Alfresco CloudFormation Template with Chef
 ==========================================

+*Disclaimer:* This CloudFormation template should be considered for illustrative and reference purposes only.
+No warranty is expressed or implied.
+Improvements and any other contributions are encouraged and appreciated.

 *Notes:*
 * Extensive documentation about how to use this template will be available soon at http://aws.amazon.com/quiskstart/community
 * GovCloud and China regions are not supported in this release.